An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: A binary game: The power market uplift problem

-The spot market is cleared by a player seeking to maximize the welfare (utility) of consumers while guaranteeing feasibility of the transmission system.
-She takes the unit commitment at time~$t$ and the dispatch of each power plant as given, written here as~$y_{ti}$, and she assigns locational prices~$p_{tn}$, which the generators consider in their optimization problems.

-There are a set of units that consume electricity~$j \in J$ (load~$d_{tj}$), each located at a specific node~$n(j)$.
+The other side of the market is a player seeking to maximize the welfare (utility) of consumers while guaranteeing feasibility of the transmission system, given locational marginal prices~$p_{tn}$.
+A set of units~$j \in J$ consume electricity (load~$d_{tj}$), each located at a specific node~$n(j)$.
 The sets~$I_n$ and~$J_n$ are the generators and load units located at node~$n$, respectively.
-There are a set of power lines~$l \in L$ connecting the nodes; the direct-current load flow (DCLF) characteristics are captured using the susceptance matrix~$B_{nm}$ (node-to-node) and network transfer matrix~$H_{nl}$ \citep[node-to-line mapping, cf.][]{Leuthold_2012_ELMOD}.
-This formulation is equivalent to using a power transfer distribution factor (PTDF) matrix.
+There are a set of power lines~$l \in L$ connecting the nodes; the direct-current load flow (DCLF) characteristics are captured using the susceptance matrix~$B_{nm}$ (node-to-node) and network transfer matrix~$H_{nl}$ (node-to-line mapping).
+This approach is equivalent to a power transfer distribution factor (PTDF) matrix.

 This player maximizes the utility of demand from using electricity~$d_{tj}$, where the per-unit utility is given by~$u^D_{tj}$.
-The first constraint is the energy balance constraint~\eqref{example:ISO:optimization:MBC}, balancing load, generation and net injections into the network at each node~$n$.
-The second constraint is the maximum demand, as a load unit cannot use more than~$d^{max}_{tj}$~units of electricity.
+The first constraint is the upper bound on demand, as a load unit cannot use more than~$d^{max}_{tj}$~units of electricity.

 The next constraints~(\ref{example:ISO:optimization:flow:pos},\ref{example:ISO:optimization:flow:neg}) ensure that network flows are feasible and the thermal capacity~$f^{max}_l$ of each power line is observed.
 Constraints~(\ref{example:ISO:optimization:angle:pos},\ref{example:ISO:optimization:angle:neg}) guarantee that the voltage angle~$\delta_{tn}$ is within the range~$[-\pi,\pi]$.
 The $B$-$H$-formulation requires to define one arbitrary node as \emph{slack bus}~$\hat{n}$, at which the voltage angle~$\delta_{t\hat{n}}$ is zero by assumption (constraint~\ref{example:ISO:slackbus}).
-In line with the previous notation, we write the objective function as a minimization problem:
+In line with the previous notation, we write the objective function as a minimization problem.
+The term $\sum_{m} B_{nm} \delta_{tm}$ is the net injection of electricity into the grid at node $n$, which depends on the voltage angles $\delta_{tm}$; multiplying this term by the nodal price $p_{tn}$ and summing over all nodes yields the aggregate congestion rents of the system.
+The market clearing condition (demand, generation, and net injection) will be formally introduced later as a constraint of the upper-level player.

-Because the decision variables of demand and voltage angle are continuous, this problem can be solved simultaneously with the generators' problems using first order optimality conditions:
+Because the decision variables of demand and voltage angle are continuous, this problem can be solved simultaneously with the generators' problems using first-order optimality conditions: